-Nova Scotia is a seafood lover’s dream, and when dining on Brier Island you only get the freshest fish and lobster.
-There’s no McFish on this island!
+Don’t let such limited options bother you – Nova Scotia is a seafood lover’s dream, and dining on Brier Island means getting the freshest fish and lobster.
+There never has been, and never will be McFish on this island.

 It was a tough job, but we sampled a meal from all 3 restaurants on Brier Island.
 These photo dining reviews will have you salivating long before you reach the Digby Neck.

 Lavena’s Catch Café

 Technically Lavena’s Catch Café is located on Long Island, by the ferry wharf.
 But did you know: the ferry between Brier Island and Long Island is FREE for pedestrians and bicyclists?
 Taking the ferry and eating at Lavena’s Catch Café is the perfect adventure for seafood lovers.

 Lavena’s Catch Café is the right combination of home cooking & fine dining.
 Plus it’s the only reliable source of the elusive (and delicious) Brier Island egg tart.

 Click Here to see the full photo review of Lavena’s Catch Café

 New for 2016, Lavena’s Catch Café has an apartment for rent called the Grand Passage Apartment.
 The apartment is located above the restaurant, and looks out over the Grand Passage and Brier Island.
 See the Lavena’s Catch Café Facebook page in our Links, to learn more about this exciting new development.